 Fairfield Medical Center has been actively monitoring and responding to the COVID-19 pandemic.
 As a patient-centered hospital, we must do everything we can to prevent the spread of this disease and protect our patients, staff and visitors.
 Please know visitation restrictions can change based on the prevalence of COVID-19 in our community.
-Effective Sept.
-1, one visitor per patient is permitted at Fairfield Medical Center main campus location and outpatient clinics are permitting limited visitation during patient appointments.
-This visitor needs to be the same person for the visitation day.
 Learn more about inpatient and outpatient visitation below.

 Fairfield Medical Center Main Campus Inpatient Visitation

-One visitor per patient is permitted at Fairfield Medical Center during the hours of 7 a.m. to 7 p.m.
-This visitor needs to be the same person for the visitation day.
+Only one visitor per patient is permitted at a time at Fairfield Medical Center during the hours of 7 a.m. to 7 p.m.
+This visitor must be 18 years of age or older.
 If a patient is being admitted after the approved visitation hours, the emergency department team is permitted to allow one visitor on the inpatient unit during this admission process.

 Visitation exceptions are being made for the following patients at Fairfield Medical Center: